Powder River County, MT · Probate Cost

 Probate in Montana typically costs based on reasonable compensation; upc-based probate code and takes 6-12 months under MCA § 72-3-631.

-Powder River County County at a glance
+Powder River County at a glance

 County seat